Where Can I Get A Song Critique?

 When you find a music community you like, make an account and get active on the forums.
 Most forums have a section dedicated strictly to song reviews.

-But always try to contribute to the forum before you start asking for feedback for your work.
+But always try to contribute to the forum before you start asking for in-depth feedback on your work.
 Other users on the forums need to see that you aren’t there to get feedback and leave.

-The upside of this is that you will get access to hundreds of thousands of other musicians.
-However, the downside is that many of the users are in your position and only want feedback for their music.
+The upside is that you will have access to hundreds of thousands of other musicians.
+However, the downside is that many of the users are in your position and only want feedback on their music.

-That's why it's important to contribute to the community so the serious users will offer you the feedback you're looking for.
+That's why it's important to contribute to the community so that serious users will offer you the feedback you're looking for.

 Put Yourself in the Best Position For a Great Critique